-In the normal course of operations, the District participates in various federal or state/loan programs from year to year.
+In the normal course of operations, the District participates in various Federal or State grant or loan programs from year to year.
 The grant/loan programs are often subject to additional audits by agents of the granting or loaning agency, the purpose of which is to ensure compliance with the specific conditions of the grant or loan.
 Any liability of reimbursement that may arise as a result of these audits cannot be reasonably determined at this time, although it is believed the amount, if any, would not be material.